 Our Weekend Wonders Returns monogram is featured big and bold on the front of the carrier within the white accent band.
 Click here to download our monogram alphabet and brackets.
 This free download is sponsored by Fabric.com and is available in all major embroidery formats.

 Our carrier finishes at approximately 7" high x 3½" diameter, which is sized for a standard 16 oz. water bottle.
 We found it also easily fit a 13 oz. juice bottle and even a Starbucks Frappuccino® bottle.
 Nice to have flexibility in your on-the-go beverages.
 The pattern can be adjusted by increasing the base.
 Measure the diameter of your bottle, multiple by 3.14 and add 1" for the seam.
+Of course, the body pieces would need to be adjusted as well.
+Here is a helpful tutorial on working with circles: Mark and Measure a Circle Without a Pattern.
 The strap is just shy of 50", which is sized to be worn cross-body.